-Welcome to Purposefully Simple.
+Welcome to Our Inspired Roots.
 If you’re looking to simplify your life, improve your health naturally, grow your own food, and create a more sustainable and self-sufficient life, then you’re in the right place.

 What is Homesteading?

 You’ll here this term a lot here.
 Homesteading is, in it’s broadest sense, a lifestyle of providing for oneself.
 Often it revolves around food.
 Growing your own food, raising your own food, and cooking your own food. (learn more about what homesteading is here)